SamLonneman/os-challenge-wavy-gang/README.md

 server can be found on the branch "Experiment_6.3"

 #### Experiment 6.3
-This experiment stems off of experiment 1 where multithreading is introduced, with the addition of the consideration of priorities.
-A singular process is used to obtain key information for each request, which is then stored in a two-dimensional matrix in a position that is determined by its priority level.
-After the first request is saved threads are created simultaneously as request information is saved such that the highest request that each thread works on the highest priority request that has been retrieved and stored.
+This experiment seeks to build and improve on the manual priority queue created in Experiment 6.1 and also stems off of Experiment 1 where multithreading is first introduced.
+The server in Experiment 6.3 works with a singular process as it is used to load in each request and obtain its key information, which is then stored in a two-dimensional matrix in a position that is determined by its priority level.
+After the first request is saved threads are created simultaneously as the following request information continues to be loaded in.
+Each thread will work on the highest priority request available at the time it finishes the preceding request.
+The number of threads has been limited to six to ensure that the requests being worked on at any given time are of the highest priority currently received, while also maximizing the four core CPU.
+Allowing endless threads would defeat the purpose of the priority queue as the CPU would then decide where to allocate its resources at random and without the consideration of priority.
+Experiment 6.3 should have a very similar speed to Experiment 1 as long as looping over requests doesn't increase time a large amount - hence the key difference will lie in whether the extra time required to loop over requests is made up for in score by the higher priorities being handled faster.

 #### Experiment 6.1
 This experiment purely priorities the priority level of each request as it will output the requests directly in order from highest priority to lowest priority
 (regardless of when the request is received).
 It makes use of 4 processes to optimize for the four core system, as each process will begin ordering requests based on priority level and processing them once all requests have been received in sync.
 The purpose of this experiment is to isolate the importance of priority and test performance when priority is the most valued variable.
-The program is running with multiple processes as well in an attempt to optimize score where possible while not taking any focus away from priority level.
+Note that the server is running with multiple processes in an attempt to optimize score where possible while not taking any focus away from priority level - this also allows the milestone to be a fair point of comparison to Experiment 6.1 as Experiment 6.1 directly builds upon the milestone.

 ### Hypothesis
 #### Experiment 6.3
-The hypothesis for this experiment is that performance will be improved when compared to the performance of experiment one due to the priorities being taken into consideration.
+The hypothesis for this experiment is that performance will be improved (decreased score) when compared to the performance of Experiment 1 due to the priorities being taken into consideration.
-Both programs should have a very similar speed as long as looping over requests doesn't increase time a large amount - hence the key difference will lie in whether the extra time required to loop over requests is made up for in higher priorities being handled more quickly.

 #### Experiment 6.1
-This test will likely yield a higher score than experiment 6.3 as although the requests will be outputted in descending order from highest priorities, on average request time from start to finish for each request will take much longer due to every request having to wait for all requests to be loaded in and saved.
+The hypothesis for Experiment 6.1 is that it will take longer and yield a higher score than experiment 6.3 as although the requests will be outputted in descending order from highest priorities, on average request time from start to finish for each request will take much longer due to every request having to wait for all requests to be loaded in and saved.
+When testing Experiment 6.1 against the Milestone we initially hypothesized that Experiment 6.1 will have a lower score as both programs in theory should take a very similar amount of time to run and Experiment 6.1 would have the advantage of priority scheduling.
+However, upon further consideration due to the delay requests experience while waiting for other requests to load in Experiment 6.1 this will significantly increase the score obtained and therefore the Milestone will score much lower.
+However, for the purpose of this experiment and isolating priority as a test we will proceed with our initial hypothesis.

 ### Variables
 #### Experiment 6.3